antopravingit/Auto-Insurance-Claim-Fraud-Detection/README.md

 ![Alt Text](https://github.com/antopravingit/Insurance-Claim-Fraud-Detection/blob/main/insurance-fraud.gif)

 ## Overview
 The goal of this project is to build a model that can detect Auto insurance claim fraud.
 The challenge behind fraud detection in machine learning is that frauds are far less common as compared to legit insurance claims.
-This type of problems is known as imbalanced class classification.Frauds are unethical and are losses to the company.
+This type of problems is known as imbalanced class classification.
+Frauds are unethical and are losses to the company.
 By building a model that can classify auto insurance fraud, I am able to cut losses for the insurance company.
 Less losses equates to more earning.

 ## Motivation
 I learned a lot from Kaggle,Github,Youtube,Medium and many other community.
 Thanks to all the people who took time to post all their learnings to help others.
 I felt it is my time to give it back.